 Applies To: Microsoft Intune

-The following steps allow Intune to manage iOS devices.
+The following steps allow Intune to manage iOS devices using the Company Portal.

 Set up Intune

 If you haven’t already, prepare for mobile device management by setting the mobile device management authority as Microsoft Intune.

 As an administrative user, open the Microsoft Intune administration console, go to Administration > Mobile Device Management > iOS and Mac OS X > Upload an APNs Certificate, and click Download the APNs certificate request.
 Save the certificate signing request (.csr) file locally.
 The .csr file is used to request a trust relationship certificate from the Apple Push Certificates Portal.

 Go to the Apple Push Certificates Portal and sign in with your company Apple ID to create the APNs certificate using the .csr file.
 This Apple ID must be used in future to renew your APNs certificate.
 Download the APNs (.pem) certificate and save the file locally.
 This APNs certificate file is used to establish a trust relationship between the Apple Push Notification server and Intune’s mobile device management authority.

 In the Microsoft Intune administration console, go to Administration > Mobile Device Management > iOS and Mac OS X > Upload an APNs Certificate, and click Upload the APNs certificate.
 Browse to the certificate (.pem) file and click Open and then enter your Apple ID.
 With the APNs certificate, Intune can enroll and manage iOS devices by pushing policy to enrolled mobile devices.

 The mobile device owner must be added to the account portal before devices can be enrolled.
 Log in to the Office 365 admin center, click Add users, and select an option: